-The menus also provide a type of keyboard shortcut, called hotkeys.
+Menus also provide a type of keyboard shortcut, called hotkeys.
 These are the underlined letters you see in each of the menu choices.
-If the menu is open, pressing the hotkey is equivalent to clicking on a menu choice.
+If a menu is open, pressing the hotkey is equivalent to clicking a menu choice.

 To open a menu without using the mouse, press the ALT key.
 This highlights the first item in the menu bar.
-Once the highlight is in the menu bar, use your arrow keys to move to the menu item you want, and press Enter to execute the command.
+Once the highlighting appears in the menu bar, use your arrow keys to move to the menu item you want, and press ENTER to execute the command.
 Or, type the letter that is underlined in the menu.

 The hotkey is not always the first letter of the menu choice.
+Also, hotkeys are not visible until you press ALT to move the keyboard focus to the menu bar.